Sean-Toroghi/Deep-learning/Computer Vision.md

 # Deep learning for computer vision

 ## Overview
 An ANN is a collection of tensors (weights) and mathematical operations arranged in a way that loosely replicates the functioning of a human brain.
 It can be viewed as a mathematical function that takes in one or more tensors as inputs and predicts one or more tensors as outputs.
 The arrangement of operations that connects these inputs to outputs is referred to as the architecture of the neural network.

+At a high level, a neural network is a collection of nodes where each node has an adjustable float value called weight and the nodes are interconnected as a graph to return outputs in a format that is dictated by the architecture of the network.
 A typical ANN is made up of: input, hidden, and output layers.
 Ouput layer could consists of one node (predict a continuous variable) or m nodes if we want to predict categorcial variables with m classes.

-A typical function to generate output $a$ is $a(x,w) =  f(w_0 + \sum w_ix_i$
+A typical function to generate output $a$ is computed by summing bias and sum of dot product of weights and inputs: $a(x,w) =  f(w_0 + \sum w_ix_i)$

 __Loss function__